jdpalmieri/Jonathan-Palmieri-College-Projects/README.md

 # Jonathan-Palmieri-College-Projects
-This is a repo of a variety of college projects.
+This is a repository of a variety of college projects.